KineticLabs25/RV-3032-C7/README.md

 -This chip has a way to gather temperature data, but I haven't implemented that yet.
 Feel free to!

+Also I haven't modified the examples for the new libraries.
+Literally ctrl-F replace all "8803" with "3032" should probably work.

 SparkFun Real Time Clock Module - RV-8803 (Qwiic) Arduino Library
 ========================================